nanopb/nanopb/docs/concepts.rst

 When encoding, the callback should write out complete fields, including the wire type and field number tag.
 It can write as many or as few fields as it likes.
 For example, if you want to write out an array as *repeated* field, you should do it all in a single call.

+Usually you can use `pb_encode_tag_for_field`_ to encode the wire type and tag number of the field.
+However, if you want to encode a repeated field as a packed array, you must call `pb_encode_tag`_ instead to specify a wire type of *PB_WT_STRING*.

 If the callback is used in a submessage, it will be called multiple times during a single call to `pb_encode`_.
-It must produce the same amount of data every time.
+In this case, it must produce the same amount of data every time.
 If the callback is directly in the main message, it is called only once.

 .. _`pb_encode`: reference.html#pb-encode
+.. _`pb_encode_tag_for_field`: reference.html#pb-encode-tag-for-field
+.. _`pb_encode_tag`: reference.html#pb-encode-tag

 This callback writes out a dynamically sized string::